babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 landed).
 When adding an emitter capability, add a generator shape in the same change and re-baseline with 100k seeds.

+Strict compile (test-only): `compile-template` wraps emission in a catch that returns nil on any exception, so a compiler BUG silently falls back to the interpreter — and the differential checks can't see it, because both sides then run the interpreter and agree. `sci.impl.jit/strict-compile?` (a volatile, set true by both `jit_test` and the fuzzer) makes that catch rethrow, so an emitter exception fails loudly instead of hiding.
+It stays false in production, where a compile failure must never break evaluation.
+Legitimate non-compilation (varargs, this-as, escapes) does not reach the catch — it returns nil through guards or emits an `H.ev` escape — so strict mode has no false positives (verified: full suite and 20k seeds green with it on).

 ## Idea parked: lazy body analysis in the interpreter itself

 The first-invocation stubs mean loaded-but-never-called fns skip CODEGEN.